Dan-Vizor/Helldivers-2-stratagem-practice/README.md

 ```

 ### Windows
-Install WSL (Windows Subsystem for Linux) using [this guide](https://learn.microsoft.com/en-us/windows/wsl/install) and then follow the Linux install steps inside WSL.
+Install WSL (Windows Subsystem for Linux) using [this guide](https://learn.microsoft.com/en-us/windows/wsl/install).
+There will then be an app called 'Ubuntu', open it and then follow the Linux install steps inside WSL.

 ### MacOS
 Follow [this guide](https://macpaw.com/how-to/install-python-mac) to install Python and then follow the Linux install steps.